spjps2009/python-google-places/README.rst

                         using a location sensor (default False)

-            types    -- An optional list of types, restricting the results to Places (default [])
+            types    -- An optional list of types, restricting the results to Places (default []) next_page_token -- If specified, all other parameters are ignored and the next page of results is retrieved.
+A maximum of 3 requests( 60 places)

       text_search(**kwargs)
         Returns googleplaces.GooglePlacesSearchResult